python-restx/flask-restx/doc/scaling.rst

 Use With Blueprints
 -------------------

-See :ref:`blueprints` in the Flask documentation for what blueprints are and why you should use them.
+See :doc:`flask:blueprints` in the Flask documentation for what blueprints are and why you should use them.
 Here's an example of how to link an :class:`Api` up to a :class:`~flask.Blueprint`.

 .. code-block:: python